RadiantLabs/modeling-api-docs/docs/source/api.rst

 .. literalinclude:: schemas/request/Photovoltaics.json5
    :language: javascript

 Each solar electric photovoltaic (PV) system is entered in ``...building.systems.photovoltaics``.
+Currently, this array is limited to a maximum size of 1.
+See note about `objects and arrays`_ for more information.
 If not entered, the simulation will not include photovoltaics.

 =================================  =======  ==================  ==============  ========  ==================  ==============================================
 Property                           Type     Units               Constraints     Required  Default             Notes